CNME-LionTech/AstroPi-2023/README.md

 #### Algorithm Description

-&#9656 To achieve this mission, we have developed a data acquisition algorithm that collects data from the AstroPi's sensors and saves it to a log file.
+To achieve this mission, we have developed a data acquisition algorithm that collects data from the AstroPi's sensors and saves it to a log file.
 The algorithm also captures images of the Earth from the AstroPi's camera and stores them in a separate directory.
+* The Astro Pi device will record the environmental data and will save it in a file log useful for further analysis.
+* The file log will have a collection of data for each line.
+* The survey will be accomplished every second and the temperature, humidity and pressure values will be saved by reporting  time of the collection of data, too.

 ## Secondary Mission